The Best Fantasy TV Shows on Netflix

-Post Game of Thrones, fantasy is a big deal, particularly on Netflix.
-The streamer has spent big in an attempt to take over the fantasy genre.
+After the raging success of Game of Thrones over the last decade, fantasy is a big deal -- particularly on Netflix.
+The streamer has spent big on fantasy.
 The result?
-Nothing quite as big a deal as Game of Thrones, but a lot of very interesting TV.
+Nothing quite as massive as Game of Thrones, but a lot of very interesting TV.

 Here are our picks for the best fantasy shows on Netflix.
 If you're after fantasy movies, head here.